arnaudsm/raito/README.md

 ### Relative links
-All links to local markdown files should be relative (don't starting with `/`).
+All links to local markdown files should be relative (not starting with `/`).
 Directory links (ending with `/`) will display the root `README.md`.

 ### Customisation